-As discussed in Note 9 to the consolidated financial statements included elsewhere in this Annual Report, on February 23, 2021, we completed a public offering of 2,127,660 shares of our common stock.
-Net proceeds from the offering were approximately \$46.8 million after deducting the underwriting discounts and commissions and other estimated offering expenses payable by us.
+As discussed in Note 11 to the consolidated financial statements included elsewhere in this Annual Report, on March 4, 2024 we completed a public offering of 2,307,694 shares of our common stock.
+Net proceeds from the offering were approximately \$14.0 million after deducting the underwriting discounts and commissions and other estimated offering expenses payable by us.

-As a result of these transactions and our business operations, our cash, cash equivalents, and short-term investments totaled \$37.5 million at December 31, 2022.
-In management's opinion, based on our current forecasts for revenue, expense and cash flows, our existing cash and cash equivalent balances and short-term investments at December 31, 2022, are sufficient to support our operations and meet our obligations for at least the next twelve months.
+In management's opinion, based on our current forecasts for revenue, expense and cash flows, our existing cash and cash equivalent balances at December 31, 2023, are sufficient to support our operations and meet our obligations for at least the next twelve months.

 We may, in the future, offer and sell additional equity or issue additional notes payable to raise funds for working capital, capital expenditures, or other general corporate purposes.
-Our primary uses of cash and operating expenses relate to paying employees and consultants, marketing our products, and research and development of future product offerings.
+Our primary uses of cash and operating expenses relate to paying employees and consultants, marketing our products, and supporting our research and development of future product offerings.
 Our short- and long-term liquidity requirements include the following obligations:

 - We have a \$10 million secured convertible note payable due in January 2025.
-Future interest payments associated with the note are variable based on the three (3)-month London Interbank Offered Rate ("LIBOR") plus 2% (the reference to LIBOR will need to be replaced by June 30, 2023).
-At current interest rates, we expect the interest expense for the next 12 months to be around \$0.7 million. - We have lease arrangements related to our office and manufacturing facilities under non-cancellable operating leases.
+Future interest payments associated with the note are variable based on the greater of (i) three (3)-month Secured Overnight Financing Rate ("SOFR") or (ii) 2%, plus a margin of 2%.
+At current interest rates, we expect the interest expense for the next 12 months to be approximately \$0.8 million. - We have lease arrangements related to our office and manufacturing facilities under non-cancellable operating leases.
 See Note 8 to the consolidated financial statements included elsewhere in this Annual Report. - We typically enter into short-term agreements with vendors and suppliers of goods and services in the normal course of business through purchase orders, which are settled in cash upon delivery of such goods or services.
 We may also at times enter into long-term commitments or license and collaboration agreements which require commitments that are noncancellable.
-The total amount as of December 31, 2022 for unfulfilled purchase orders and long-term purchase commitments is \$5.5 million, of which approximately 60% is expected to be paid in 2023.
+The total amount as of December 31, 2023 for unfulfilled purchase orders and long-term purchase commitments is \$3.0 million, of which approximately 40% is expected to be paid in 2024.